neeraj542/aws-eye/QUICK_FIX.md

 # Quick Fix: UnauthorizedOperation Error

-## 🔴 Your Current Error
+## Your Current Error

 ```
-User: arn:aws:iam::225989378089:user/dev_vikas is not authorized to perform: ec2:DescribeInstances
+User: arn:aws:iam::225989378089:user/neeraj115 is not authorized to perform: ec2:DescribeInstances
 ```

-**Problem**: Your IAM user `dev_vikas` doesn't have permission to read EC2 instances.
+**Problem**: Your IAM user `neeraj115` doesn't have permission to read EC2 instances.

 ---